moarwick/react-super-styled/README.md

 ### Interactive Docs
 Try out *React Super Styled* "live" in the [DEMO](https://moarwick.github.io/react-super-styled/).
 The intent behind *RSS* is to be intuitive and readable.
 Experiment with all listed props and inspect the results! :)

-> RSS is intended for building layouts.
-For components requiring lots of specific styling, it is recommended to create new "raw" styled components.
-Having said that, the dynamically generated demo page is quite complex and 100% *RSS*, yet renders under 180ms in production.
+> RSS is intended for building layouts, proritizing dev speed and code readability.
+Dynamic prop parsing adds some "overhead".
+The library may be inappropriate for complex components requiring lots of custom styling, ultra dense layouts, tables, or wherever maximum render performance is critical.
+Don't build Reddit with it! :)

 ### Responsive